SkrFractals/RgbFractalGen/Clr/RgbFractalGenClr/README.txt

 RgbFractalGenCs
 - The original c sharp version
-- Relatively fast, and bugfree
+- Relatively fast, and bugfree, and most likely to be the first to have new versions and features
 - Easiest code

 RgbFractalGenClr